technodono/Datapacks/Dungeons+/info.md

 **Infested Dungeon**: This mountain dungeon has been overtaken by an infestation! make sure you watch your step!

-**Webbed Dungeon**: Found within minecraft's wooded forests, this dungeon is home to many a web and certainty a few spiders!
+**Webbed Dungeon**: Found within minecraft's wooded forests, this dungeon could almost be mistaken for a small fortress.

 **Lush Dungeon**: The lush jungles & caves provide a nice home for these cave spiders.
-Be careful as the dungeon is very small & cramped, It'll make a meal of any guests who enter!
+Be careful however as the dungeon is very small & cramped.

-**Deepwater Dungeon**: In the spikiest of caves and the depths of the oceans lies dungeons so wet you could have a swim.
-However I wouldn't recommend it since the drowned hate sharing the pool with you.
+**Deepwater Dungeon**: These are usually found below the depths of the ocean.

-**Cold Dungeon**: The cold of the tiaga is not enough to stop the cold bone bludgers from hanging out, could they even feel the cold in the first place?
+**Cold Dungeon**: The cold of the tiaga is not enough to stop these bone breakers.
+Makes me wonder if skeletons can even feel temperature in the first place?

-**Frozen Dungeon**: Though it is wet, it still makes for a nice atmosphere, except for when the ragged figures shoot at you!
+**Frozen Dungeon**: Wet and cold, this dungeon brings with it a formidable stench from all of the strays.

-**Dusty Tomb**: Mostly dry and sandy, it also may make you very hungry if you get attacked by it's rotten friends
+**Dusty Tomb**: Mostly dry and sandy.
+The husk here are not very welcoming.

-**Scorched Tomb**: Where it's hot, there's gold! but there also tombs filled with zombies and loot for those who do a little searching!
+**Scorched Tomb**: Deep in the badlands these will be found.
+Dungeons full of zombies and loot for those who do a little searching!

-**Witch Shack**: Well whatever shack was there seems to be gone now.
-However the witch still remains in peace in her underground lair.
-How long? who knows.
-It might have even been flooded at some point!
+**Witch Shack**: Well whatever shack was there seems to be in dis-repair.

 ## Dungeons+ Loot